Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 Products For Scarring

-There are several products we recommend post-surgery to assist with minimising the appearance of your scarring.
-You can start using your Super Serum Advance+ from six weeks as well as your silicone gel or tape.
+There are several products available to assist with minimising the appearance of your scarring post-surgery.
+You can start using Super Serum Advance+ from six weeks as well as your silicone gel or tape.

 iS Clinical Super Serum Advance+

-The Super Serum is one of our favourites for scarring on the face or body.
-The Super Serum Advance+ is a formula that combines a 15% concentration of next generation L-Ascorbic Acid with a bioidentical Copper Tripeptide growth factor to help, safely improve the look of hypertrophic (raised) scar tissue and even out the hyperpigmentation in your scars.
+The Super Serum Advance+ is a formula that combines a 15% concentration of next generation L-Ascorbic Acid with a bioidentical Copper Tripeptide growth factor to address hypertrophic (raised) scar tissue and hyperpigmentation of scars.

 Scar Essentials Kit